 Alex Essoe (Sarah Walker), Amanda Fuller (Tracy), Noah Segan (Danny), Maria Olsen (The Casting Director), Marc Senter (The Assistant), Louis Dezseran (The Producer), Fabianne Therese (Erin), Pat Healy (Carl), Shane Coffey (Poe)

-Starry Eyes is an effort from the directing duo of Kevin Kolsch and Dennis Widmeyer.
-Previously the two had collaborated on Postcards from the Future: The Chuck Palahniuk Documentary (2003) and Absence (2009), a thriller told from differing perspectives about the kidnap of a girl (although this does not appear to have any wide exposure), as well as several short films that all fall in the horror vein.
+Starry Eyes is an effort from the directing duo of Kevin Kölsch and Dennis Widmeyer.
+The two had previously collaborated on Postcards from the Future: The Chuck Palahniuk Documentary (2003) and Absence (2009), a thriller about the kidnap of a girl told from differing perspectives (although this does not appear to have any wide exposure), as well as several short films that all fall in the horror vein.

 Starry Eyes sets out to be a dark Hollywood tale – you could throw it in the same company as Sunset Blvd.
 (1950), The Player (1992), Swimming with the Sharks (1994) and in particular with David Lynch’s Mulholland Dr. (2001), David Cronenberg’s Maps to the Stars (2014) and Nicolas Winding Refn’s The Neon Demon (2016).
 You could almost coin the soundbite description of saying it is how Maps to the Stars would have emerged if it were made by Cronenberg back in his horror heyday.

 [PLOT SPOILERS] The film climaxes with the heavily infected Alex Essoe passing through the house bloodily slaughtering her friends and roommates.
-She staggers off and is taken away by mysterious hooded figures and buried in what would appear to be an occult ceremony.
+She is then taken away by mysterious hooded figures and buried in what would appear to be an occult ceremony.
 She emerges at dawn, brushing the soil off her nude body and returning home.
 Cleaned up, she appears as something other than human, an alien with green eyes and bald head.
-She seduces her remaining roommate and bites her lip off in a kiss, before going on to dress and place on a wig, now having presumably gone on to become the star that she sold herself to the producers for by giving up everything she had.
+She seduces her remaining roommate and bites her lip off in a kiss, before going on to dress and place on a wig, now having presumably gone on to become the star that she gave up everything she had to be.

-Kevin Kolsch and Dennis Widmeyer next went on to direct the Valentine’s Day episode of the horror anthology Holidays (2016).
-They are next set to conduct the remake of Pet Semetary (2019)
+Kevin Kölsch and Dennis Widmeyer next went on to direct the Valentine’s Day episode of the horror anthology Holidays (2016) and the remake of Pet Sematary (2019)